wizardamigos/organization/CONTENT/support.markdown

 [](@english)
 # Support us

-## We teach children computer programming and we need your help to continue with our mission.
+## We need your help to spread the literacy of the future

-Are you a tech company, school, foundation or magic somebody who can help us?
+**Are you a tech company, school, foundation or magic somebody who can help us?**

 Wizard Amigos Institute is supported by individuals and companies who believe that children all over Germany should be able to access computer science early in their education.
 We rely on the support of our communities.
-All fundraising efforts help us teach another child to code.
+All fundraising efforts help us teach another more people to code.

-Sponsor a child to learn to code!
+Sponsor 1+ slots to learn to code!
 4 x 1.5h over 1 month= 120EUR/child.

 [{{Sponsor Button}}](#!SponsorButton)